Seborrheic Keratoses

 What is a Seborrheic Keratoses?

-A seborrheic keratosis is a noncancerous skin growth.
-They usually appear as brown, light tan, or black, and can appear waxy, scaly, and slightly raised.
+A seborrheic keratosis (also known as seborrhoeic keratosis) is a noncancerous skin growth.
+Keratosis is a benign, non-cancerous growth, meaning it is generally harmless and not a sign of skin cancer.
+They usually appear as brown, light tan, or black, and can appear waxy, scaly, and slightly raised, often with a rough texture.
 While they can appear anywhere on the body except for the soles of the feet or the palms, they most commonly appear on the face, head, scalp, neck, chest, and back.
 They are harmless and not contagious, and while they usually do not require treatment, they can become irritated by some clothing.

 Common signs of a seborrheic keratosis include: